AD757/Dice-Game/README.md

 # DICE Game

 ## Introduction
-A simple dice game with following rules.
+A dice based game.
+Built in HTML, CSS and JavaScript.
+This game is fully in Javascript and uses some sprite images.
+You can simply use any kind of code editor for this project.
+This game is in 2D format with following rules.

 ### Game rules
 1) The game has 2 players, playing in rounds.
 In each turn, a player rolls two dices as many times as he whishes.
 Each result get added to his ROUND score.